Uber driver shot while dropping off passenger in Heart of Chicago

 The incident happened at around 1:30 a.m. near 21st Street and Leavitt on the Near Southwest Side.

-The 46-year-old man man was shot in the back and was not seriously injured, according to police.
+The 46-year-old man was shot in the back and was not seriously injured, according to police.

 Police also say he was not the intended target of the gunfire.
 No one is in custody as detectives investigate.